Mental Health : New Research Directions

 • Demonstrations, to facilitate authors demonstrating developed technologies and early systems at the workshop.

-• Critical reflections (new in 2023) of one's own research or existing research at the intersection of ubiquitous computing and mental healthcare.
+• Critical reflections of one's own research or existing research at the intersection of ubiquitous computing and mental healthcare.
 We expect critical reflection papers to contribute towards better research practices in the community.

 All submitted papers will be reviewed and judged on originality, technical correctness, relevance, and quality of presentation.
 We explicitly invite submissions of papers that describe preliminary results or work-in-progress, including early clinical experience.
 The accepted papers will appear in the UbiComp supplemental proceedings and in the ACM Digital Library.